raghavsingh05/Trip-advisor/README.md

 # Trip-advisor

-This Project helps in finding nearby hotels and Map Using google map API and traveling APIs
+This Project helps find nearby hotels and maps using Google map API and traveling APIs.
+Additionally, it will display the directions to the location.